Puritan Medical Products: Other work

 Puritan produces sterile and non-sterile swabs, made from flocked fiber, rayon, cotton, polyester, and foam.
 In addition to manufacturing COVID-19 testing swabs, Puritan is also active in the environmental, forensics, genetics, and microbiology media industries, among others.
 This includes the production of environmental surface sampling kits.

-In September 2023, Puritan partnered with GenoTyping Center of America, a Maine-based genetic testing company, to produce specialty swabs that collect DNA from rodents without the need to use a surgical procedure or harvest a fresh tissue sample from each rodent.
+In 2023, Puritan partnered with GenoTyping Center of America, a Maine-based genetic testing company, to produce specialty swabs that collect DNA from rodents without the need to use a surgical procedure or harvest a fresh tissue sample from each rodent.
 Improving animal welfare, the new genotyping process is a DNA collection method that supports necessary biological research.
-Heather Johnson, commissioner of the state’s Department of Economic and Community Development, claims the partnership "illustrates the growth of Maine’s life sciences industry."
+Heather Johnson, commissioner of the state's Department of Economic and Community Development, claims the partnership "illustrates the growth of Maine’s life sciences industry."

 In October 2024, Puritan announced a hiring spree, eyeing 50 employees to add to its roster of 450 workers.
 The company cited orders being up 45 percent from pre-pandemic levels, including demand for U.S.-made testing products for the flu, RSV, strep, and COVID.

+The company's stated 2026 priority is an aggressive expansion of liquid media transport systems, in addition to the medical, industrial disposable, and antiseptic markets.